abhinavprakash199/-Device-Characterization-Lab/README.md

 #### Obsevation
 - By using triax cable we found that resistance increases and accuracy decreases.

-## Measuring the values of Ceramic Capacitor and Electrolytic Capacitor using LCR meter
+## Measuring the values of Ceramic and Electrolytic Capacitor using LCR meter
 - We measured the value of Ceramic Capacitor of 100nF and Electrolytic Capacitor of 10uF using LCR meter and we found that it is varrying with respect to frequency.

 #### Table